 You’re in your first days as a product manager.
-In no time, your calendar will be full and you’ll have a zillion emails.
+In no time, your calendar will be full, and you’ll have a zillion emails.
 There’s so much to do.
 Where should you begin?

 Before the demands of others overwhelm you, you need to prepare yourself to be the business and market liaison to the product team.
-Your role as a product manager or product owner is to make the best business decisions for the product, working from the best available information.

 Refresh your domain expertise

 If you’ve been in your industry for years, you probably have strong domain expertise but you may not be up-to-date on the latest information.

 Review the corporate pitch.

 Perhaps the fastest way to get up to speed on your company and its role in the industry is to review the product and corporate slide decks.